Journey Through the Human Brain

 Journey Through the Human Brain Exhibit

-The South Florida Science Center in collaboration with the FAU Brain Institute has just opened the world's most advanced neuroscience exhibit which will inspire a new generation of scientists, technologists, and medical professionals.
+The South Florida Science Center in collaboration with the FAU Brain Institute opened the world's most advanced neuroscience exhibit in 2019 which continues to inspire a new generation of scientists, technologists, and medical professionals.
 Journey Through the Human Brain features the latest research and innovations, with high-tech displays, immersive experiences, and state-of-the-art equipment.

 Other collaborators include the University of Minnesota, Scripps Florida, Max Planck Florida Institute for Neuroscience, CareerSource, and several other national and international partners.
 Funded by our generous supporters below and you!

 Journey Through the Human Brain is a 2,500 square foot, permanent exhibition located in the west wing of the Science Center.
 It contains 30 interactive installations, has been in development for three years and cost $2.5 million to produce.
 It takes a bottom-up approach to tell the story of the human brain, from the molecular level to the integrated circuitry that reveals how the brain informs our senses, creates our thoughts and emotions, and how it has evolved into the most complex structure in the universe.
 The exhibit delves into disorders of the brain and highlights ground-breaking research taking place today at world-famous brain research centers located in Palm Beach County.

 Major funders include: the Quantum Foundation, Stiles-Nicholson Foundation, John and Heidi Niblack, Robert and Christine Stiller, PNC Bank, Marmot Foundation, and Palm Health Foundation.